Stephen Sanchez: Career

 In June 2020, Sanchez posted a cover of Cage the Elephant's "Cigarette Daydreams" on TikTok; he built an audience through a steady stream of content attracting over 122,000 followers on TikTok.

 After he shared a snippet of "Lady by the Sea", singer-songwriter Jeremy Zucker offered to produce the official version, which was released in July 2020; as a result Sanchez signed a deal with Republic Records.
 He worked with producer Ian Fitchuk on his debut EP What Was, Not Now, released in October 2021.

 On September 1, 2021, Sanchez released the single "Until I Found You", which peaked at No. 23 on the Billboard Hot 100, No. 8 on the Australian ARIA Chart and No. 14 on the UK Singles Chart.

 On November 4, 2022, he released a single with Ashe, titled "Missing You".

 On January 25, 2023, he released a single titled "Evangeline" which preceded his headline tour.

 Sanchez appeared on The Tonight Show Starring Jimmy Fallon to promote the song and his headline tour.
 Sanchez performed his song "Evangeline" on the show.
 On April 28, 2023, Sanchez released his next single, titled "Only Girl".

 On June 25, 2023, Sanchez appeared on stage with Elton John playing "Until I Found You" at Glastonbury 2023.

 Sanchez at Glastonbury Festival 2023, performing Until I Found You" with Elton John.

 Sanchez's debut album Angel Face was released on September 22, 2023.
 A deluxe version of the album, Angel Face (Club Deluxe) was announced to be released on April 26, 2024.

-Sanchez sung "Baby Blue Bathing Suit" for the soundtrack of the Disney+ documentary The Beach Boys.
+Sanchez sang "Baby Blue Bathing Suit" for the soundtrack of the Disney+ documentary The Beach Boys.

 Sanchez is also featured on Lin-Manuel Miranda's 2024 The Warriors concept album, playing the part of Cal, a member of the Bizzies.
 He sings vocals in the songs "Cardigans", "We Got You" and "We Got You (Reprised)".

-As of 2023, Sanchez was in the process of moving to New York City.
+On November 14, 2025, Sanchez and his fiancée Devi Tuil, known mononymously as Devi, released the three-track extended play Dress & Tie, their debut extended play as the duo Dress & Tie.

-On November 14, 2025, Sanchez and Devi Tuil, known mononymously as Devi, released the three-track extended play Dress & Tie, their debut extended play as the duo Dress & Tie.
+On January 9, 2026, Sanchez released the single, "Sweet Love", which was accompanied by a music video.
+Following its release, Sanchez announced his headlining Sing Love Again Tour, which took place across Europe starting on April 25 in Paris.
+On March 4, 2026, Sanchez announced his second album, titled Love, Love, Love, on Instagram, which was released on May 8.